 "PSO Services" means the advisory and consulting services described on the Order Form designed to help Customer use the Services described in the Agreement.

-Application Service Provider Terms and Conditions (pre‑July 2017)
+Application Service Provider Terms and Conditions (applicable to order forms executed before July 2017)